Y-Sui/Semantic-Parsing-for-KGQA/README.md

 The final objective of a KG-QA system is to retrieve the correct answer from KG against a query q.
 To this end, we use the outputs of the different components aforementioned and feed them to complete the pre-written SPARQL sketchs.
 We can define a bunch of rules for different question-types and used a simple-mapping rules to map the queries to the sketches.

 For e.g., consider the query, q = “which are the directors of the films written by the writer of The Green Mile?”.
-The output of aforementioned module contains all the information that is required to form a structured query such as SPARQL.
+The output of the aforementioned module contains all the information that is required to form a structured query such as SPARQL.
 Like:
 1. Linked Entities: e2: The Green Mile
 2. Inference Chain: movie_to_writer_to_movie_to_director
 we can fill a sketch using thses outputs.
 The generated SPARQL query is: